-- a) there is a change to the mix design, or - b) there is a change to the gauge layer thickness setting. - 4.2.2 In addition to the requirements of Steps 4.2.1, check any applied density bias in accordance with Test Method N05 as follows: - a) whenever there is a change in site conditions (for example, surface roughness, nominal layer thickness, composition of underlying layer, density of underlying layer) - b) following the compaction of not more than 10,000 tonnes of material, or - c) if the density bias has not been used with the nuclear gauge for two months or more.
+- a) when a standard blocks calibration of the nuclear gauge is performed - b) there is a change to the mix design, or - c) there is a change to the gauge layer thickness setting. - 4.2.2 In addition to the requirements of Steps 4.2.1, check any applied density bias in accordance with Test Method N05 as follows: - a) whenever there is a change in site conditions (for example, surface roughness, nominal layer thickness, composition of underlying layer, density of underlying layer) - b) following the compaction of not more than 10,000 tonnes of material, or - c) if the density bias has not been used with the nuclear gauge for two months or more.